georgewoolsey/cloud2trees/README.md

   )
 ```

-run `itd_tuning()` with our custom window size definitions and this time
+run `itd_tuning()` with our custom window size definitions and try on
-we’ll only try on two sample plots of 0.1 ha
+two sample plots of 0.1 ha

 ``` r
 # run it with custom functions